-The postgres-operator.yml file contains all of the configuration parameters for deploying the PostgreSQL Operator.
+The postgres-operator.yml file contains all of the configuration parameters for deploying PGO.
 The example file contains defaults that should work in most Kubernetes environments, but it may require some customization.

 For a detailed description of each configuration parameter, please read the [PostgreSQL Operator Installer Configuration Reference](<{{< relref "/installation/configuration.md">}}>)